cobyqa/cobyqa/doc/source/user/index.rst

 This guide explains how to :ref:`install <installation>` and :ref:`use <usage>` COBYQA.
 It also briefly introduce the :ref:`framework <framework>` of the method.
-For detail on the Python API of COBYQA, see the :ref:`API reference <api>`.
+For more details on the Python API of COBYQA, see the :ref:`API reference <api>`.

 .. toctree::
     :caption: Getting started